magento/knowledge-base/src/faq/general/web-application-firewall-waf-powered-by-fastly-the-faq.md

 WAF Support offers the following resources to assist you with mitigating the service impacts of unwanted or malicious requests:

-* Onboarding: enabling, initial setup and limited monitoring of the Fastly service(s) that support the Adobe managed cloud WAF
+* Onboarding: enabling, initial setup and limited monitoring of the Fastly service(s) that support the Adobe Commerce managed cloud WAF
 * Ongoing false positive triage to address instances where the WAF blocks legitimate traffic
 * Configuration of any new standard rules introduced as part of WAF version upgrades